Overview of JScrollPane in Java

 2. JscrollPane (Component c)

 Creates a scroll pane with the specified component.
-When the component content is larger than the view, then horizontal and vertical scrollbar appears.
+When the component content exceeds the view, horizontal and vertical scrollbars appear.

 Example: